 This law was originally introduced in response to public concern about the keeping of dangerous pets, especially big cats.
 It aims to ensure that where private individuals keep dangerous wild animals they do so in circumstances which create no risk to the public and also safeguards the welfare of the animals.

-You need a licence if you want to keep any animal which appears on a list decided by the Government.
-The current list of animals that you need a licence to keep can be downloaded here:
+You need a licence if you want to keep any animal which appears on a list decided by the Government:

 We cannot grant a licence unless we are satisfied that:

-- Be held in secure accommodation which is suitable in size, construction, temperature, lighting, ventilation, drainage and cleanliness.
+- The animal concerned, will at all times be held in secure accommodation which is suitable in size, construction, temperature, lighting, ventilation, drainage and cleanliness

-- Be supplied with adequate and suitable food, drink and bedding materials and be visited at suitable intervals.
+- The animal be supplied with adequate and suitable food, drink and bedding materials and be visited at suitable intervals

 - The animal is able to exercise adequately.